Below you will find additional steps that are particularly useful when the crash occurs

 Please refer to your manufacturer's guidelines regarding how to disable or lower the overclocking speed of your CPU and GPU.

-INCREASE THE VIRTUAL MEMORY (PAGEFILE) ON YOUR SYSTEM (ALL VERSIONS)
+INCREASE THE VIRTUAL MEMORY (PAGEFILE) ON YOUR SYSTEM

 - In the Windows Seach bar, type Advanced system settings and open the Control Panel.